-Creative thinking– It is the ability to see possibilities and generate ideas.
-A tester will test only in ways that he can imagine testing.
-You will look only for problems that you imagine can exist.
+Creative thinking– It is the capability of seeing possibilities and generating ideas.
+Testers can only test in how they can imagine testing.
+You can only look for the issues which you imagine may exist.

 Practical thinking-It is the ability to put ideas into practice.
 It includes skills such as making test techniques, applying test tools and effort and fitting it within the scope of the project.

 Black box testing means that knowledge of the internals of the product doesn’t play a significant part in your testing.
 The major benefit of black box testing is that a tester can think in a different way than the programmer, and thus, is likely to anticipate risks that the programmer may have missed.
 Black box testing is often referred to as ignorance-based testing because the tester is and stays ignorant of the underlying code.
-However, if your primary focus is on the source code and tests you can derive from the source code, you will be covering ground the programmer has probably covered already, and with less knowledge of that code than a programmer has.
+However, if you primarily aim at the source code of the tests that you can extract from that source code, then you will cover the ground that the coder has already covered, and probably with a lesser idea of that particular code than a programmer has.
 Thus, it is not an ignorance-based testing.

-- Use heuristics to quickly generate ideas for tests
+5. Make Use of heuristics for generating ideas quickly for tests

-A heuristic is a rule of thumb; a way of making an educated guess.
+A heuristic is a thumb rule; a method to make an effective guess.
 Because the number of possible test cases is infinite, we are stuck making guesses about what small population of test cases will be effective under the time and budget constraints we face.
-An experienced tester always collects and share testing heuristics in order to improve the quality of their guesses.
-Generally, a good set of heuristics helps us generate tests very quickly.
+Experienced testers collect and share the testing heuristics, which lead to improved guesses.
+A good heuristics set helps us in generating quick tests.